Women’s Health Conference

 - Registered Nurses

-- AMA – The Medical College of Wisconsin designates this Live Activity for a maximum of 8 AMA PRA Category 1 Credit(s) ™.
+The Medical College of Wisconsin designates this Live Activity for a maximum of 7 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- Hours of Participation for Allied Health Care Professionals – The Medical College of Wisconsin designates this activity for up to 8 hours of participation for continuing education for allied health professionals.
+The Medical College of Wisconsin designates this activity for up to 7 hours of participation for continuing education for allied health professionals.

-- AAFP – This Live activity, 16th Annual Women’s Health Conference, with a beginning date of 05/02/2014, has been reviewed and is acceptable for up to 8.00 Prescribed credit(s) by the American Academy of Family Physicians.
+AAFP: This Live activity, 18th Annual Women’s Health Conference, with a beginning date of 05/06/2016, has been reviewed and is acceptable for up to 7.00 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- ACOG –The American College of Obstetricians and Gynecologists has assigned 8 cognate credits to this program.
+ACOG: The American College of Obstetricians and Gynecologists has assigned up to 7 cognate credits to this program.